REB Member User Guide Overview

 Moving Between EthOS Screens

-As you work in EthOS, return home to the Work Area by clicking on the EthOS title or the Work Area menu option.
+As you work in EthOS, return home to the Work Area by clicking on the EthOS title or the Work Area title in the Navigation Bar.
 While reviewing an application, you can move through pages using the Previous, Next, and Navigate action tiles.

-• Note: Previous and Next move you through the application one page at a time; Navigate will allow you to jump to different sections or areas of the application.
+• Note: Previous and Next move you through the application one page at a time; Navigate returns you to the main list of application sections where you can jump to different areas of the form as needed.

 • Using your browser back arrow will result in a loss of any unsaved data on a screen.
 If you must use the back arrow, make sure you click the Save tile first!